gtvj/gtvj.github.io/_posts/2015-05-28-learning-review-and-signpost-april-to-may-2015.md

 The [PHP Framework Interop Group](http://www.php-fig.org/) (or PHP-FIG) have established a range of standards to help improve intraframework consistency and performance.
 These standards are known as PHP standards recommendations (or PSRs) and cover an increasing range of things:

   * PSR-0 and PSR-4 provide a standard for autoloading classes.
 Why two?
 Because PSR-4 is an 'improved autoloading standard'
-  * PSR-1 and PSR-2 cover coding standards and style respectively &#8211; two issues which I feel are very important.
+  * PSR-1 and PSR-2 cover coding standards and style respectively to two issues which I feel are very important.
 Note: if you're using PhpStorm you can easily set it up to auto-format your code to comply with these PSRs

 These standards don't just apply to framework developers, they provide **solid guidelines which will improve the code quality and consistency in development teams that adopt them**.